Wisdom arises from experience, a deep heart and willingness to learn. Add your maturity and inner knowing to spiritually nourish each creative moment.

 But how?
 Sometimes what we can change is obvious and at other times it is masked with emotion.
 Cultivating an internal context for our journey means a close examination of our conditionings and attachments.
 Wisdom comes with experience and maturity, living our learning, allowing what is, and is, and is.

 Accessing our wisdom comes though being mindfully present, doing all that we can to pay attention, using whatever we have learned, bringing the best techniques we have, the best attitude we have, the best understanding we have, and applying it right now.
 This evokes the deep luminous wisdom of your heart and nourishes each creative moment.

 Every ancient culture has an inner group of wisdom keepers who preserve and maintain the traditions.
 These hidden teachings are within our mind streams, ready to reveal and enhance our understanding of the evolutional impulse, and give us certainty in these times of shaking the old from our collective perceptions.

 May the Wisdom of the Ancient Ones unlock your memories and light your way home.

 p.s.
-If you worked with the Angel of Joy during November, take a few moments to release it with your gratitude before welcoming the Angel of Wisdom into your life for the month of December.
+If you worked with the Angel of Faith during June, take a few moments to release it with your gratitude before welcoming the Angel of Wisdom into your life for the month of July.